 When to File Form 990?

-Form 990 must be filed on or before the 15th day of the fifth month after the end of a tax year.
+You must file Form 990 on or before the 15th day of the fifth month following the end of a tax year.
 For example, if your fiscal year ends on December 31, the 990 is due on May 15 of the following year.
-Two ninety-day extensions are allowed with the exception of the 990-N postcard filers.
+The 990-N postcard filers are the only exception to the rule that allows two ninety-day extensions.

 How to File Form 990?

 As of July 1, 2019, legislation requires tax exempt organizations to e-file forms.
-The following IRS forms are included in the mandate:
+The mandate includes the following:

 - Form 990, Return of Organization Exempt from Income Tax

 - Form 990-PF, Return of Private Foundation or Section 4947(a)(1) Trust Treated as Private Foundation